Sitelinks can improve the appearance of your snippet in Google search results and this means higher Click Through Rates (CTR) and more traffic.

 - Make sure that your brand name is included in your homepage title.

-- Make sure that you brand name is visible as text on your homepage and it’s wrapped with the html h1 tag.
+- Make sure that your brand name is visible as text on your homepage and it’s wrapped with the HTML h1 tag.

 - Make sure that your homepage has enough text content with information about your brand.